“Anti-racism is not the Gospel, but the Gospel is anti-racism, and racism is anti-Gospel, hence heresy of the deepest dye,” J. Ligon Duncan III.

 There is a real danger here that we need to recognize.
 But such apprehensions might be more paranoid than sober-minded.
 Throughout the last century, American evangelicals have stereotypically over-reacted against the “social gospel” movement, becoming not only deeply suspicious of calls for social reform, but all too often driving a wedge between evangelism and social action.
 An integrated ministry of both word and deed has always been the hallmark of faithful Christianity.

-In fact, “social justice” is historically a Christian concept, and deeply seeded in biblical theology.
+In fact, “social justice” is historically a Christian concept, and deep seated in biblical theology.
 Of course, the origins of a term or concept do not necessarily determine their present utility and value.
 In this case, the biblical foundations and historical precedent of “social justice” do not automatically validate its present use.
 Neither do present abuses invalidate the term.
 On the surface “social justice” simply conveys justice at the social level, not merely the individual or personal.
 More recently it’s been used to address systemic or structural injustices as opposed to discrete or pathological acts of prejudice.
 An example of systemic or structural injustice in America is our checkered legislative history on abortion and euthanasia, fostering what has been aptly labeled a “culture of death”.

 But isn’t “systemic racism” itself a loaded term, freighted with progressive agendas and assumptions?
 Potentially so.
 As with “social justice,” we need to define our terms, and some accounts of “systemic racism” betray philosophical or ideological assumptions that run contrary to Scripture.